Substantial Damage and Improvement Guidelines

 3. Complete the Substantial Improvement/Substantial Damage Cost Breakdown.

-4. Complete the Substantial Improvement Calculator line items A-G on page 1 of the worksheet:
+4. Complete the Substantial Improvement Calculator line items A-F:

-1. Part A: Building Market Value from the Hillsborough County Property Appraiser Website - FEMA 50% Rule (or provide a current Certified Appraisal).
+• Line Item A: Building Market Value from the (or provide a current Certified Appraisal)

-2. Part B: Proposed Project Cost from the Contractor and Owner Attestation.
+• Line Item B: Proposed Project Cost from the Contractor and Owner Attestation

-3. Part C: through E list the total cost of any past improvements during a 12-month period following the final inspection date.
+• Line Items C through E: List the total cost of any past improvements during a 12-month period following the final inspection date

 Substantial Improvement / Damage Cost Breakdown Items